 CoE Peer Mentoring Program: The College of Engineering Peer Mentoring Program is open to all new first-year Engineering students who want to benefit from the guidance of an experienced engineering student.
 These peer mentors provide support and direction to the first-year students, especially right before and after they move to campus.
 Mentors help new students make connections with the people, places, and programs that will get them off to a good start in their first semester.
 It’s a fast and fun way to connect to the College and the campus.
 This program is coordinated by the Engineering Advising Center.

 Student/Alumni Professional Network: The College of Engineering Student/Alumni Professional Network is a service that enables students and alumni to connect via email – a great way to gain career related advice, explore careers in engineering and network.
-The Student/Alumni Professional Network is coordinated by the Engineering Career Resource Center, and will be available soon on ENGenius.Jobs.
+The Student/Alumni Professional Network is coordinated by the Engineering Career Resource Center, and is available within Engineering Careers, by Symplicity.

 University Mentorship Program (UMP): As part of the Office of New Student Programs, UMP provides support to students making the transition from high school to college.
 Mentorship is open to all first-year students.
 The program is one of the many Michigan Learning Communities available to students on campus.
 These programs help to make the University a smaller place by building relationships between students, faculty and staff.
 Throughout the fall semester Mentorship groups participate in a variety of activities, both academic and social, that work towards supporting and encouraging each first-year student.